Photography vs. Videography: How Stills & Video Differ

 Once the photographer and client are in contact, they’ll set up an initial meeting via phone or video call to align on logistics.
 Some clients may schedule a call with the photographer before hiring them, though in-depth logistics typically aren’t discussed until after the client hires the photographer.

-In this meeting, the client expresses their needs and provides an overview of what they want to get out of the engagement.
-The client and photographer also align on a budget, the number of assets to be delivered, location details, shot list, and any other information they deem essential to the success of the project.
+In this meeting, the client expresses their needs and provides an overview of what they want to achieve from the engagement.

 Hire A Crew

-With a plan in place, the photographer understands who and what they need in order to prepare for the shoot.
+With a plan in place, the photographer understands who and what they need to prepare for the shoot.
 Based on the client’s needs, the photographer puts together a team of in-house staff or hires a crew of freelance contracted employees.

 Professional photographers often handle smaller corporate photoshoots without hiring a crew or limiting additional staff to a second shooter.